TomatenKuchenDEV/docs/docs/tickets/commands.md

 Prepares a ticket embed.
 You can add custom buttons for different ticket categories.

-After creation, you can fully edit the message content and embed using https://embed.tomatenkuchen.com .
+After creation, you can fully edit the message using our [message editor](/messageeditor).

 `ticketembed [<Title> <Description> <Button text>]`